lugu/csb/README.md

 # Project

-## Status

-    - can display a race in the browser

 ## TODO
-    - replay online race in the browser
+    - bug: BetterConfig does not better in the browser
-    - simulation: handle collision

 # Resources